April 9, 2022:

 Research and Forecasts

 The Skillet is a very popular ski descent, so there are plenty of trip reports and YouTube recaps.
-After reading/watching everything I could find, we compared the two more common approaches on CalTopo: (1) Colter Bay across Jackson Lake and (2) the Leigh Lake trailhead via a 4-mile bike ride on the newly plowed Park Road from the Taggart Lake trailhead.
+After reading / watching everything I could find, we compared the three most common approaches on CalTopo: (1) Colter Bay across Jackson Lake, (2) Signal Mtn.
+Lodge across Jackson Lake and (3) the Leigh Lake trailhead via a 4-mile bike ride on the newly plowed Park Road from the Taggart Lake trailhead.

 We settled on a 3am departure from Colter Bay (ultimately delayed to 4:30am).
 In retrospect, a 12-1am start might’ve led to a successful summit with more buffer to cross the Lake before the storm hit Saturday night.